Memorial Hall (Rockford, Illinois)

 Veterans Memorial Hall and Museum (formerly known as Soldiers and Sailors Memorial Hall) one of the oldest museums in Winnebago County, is located one block west of the Rock River in downtown Rockford.
 Construction on the Hall began in 1901 and was finished in 1902, but dedication was delayed.
 On June 3, 1903, President Theodore Roosevelt. visited Rockford for the opening and dedication of what was then known as Soldiers and Sailors Memorial Hall.
 Although initially conceived to honor Winnebago County veterans of the Mexican War, Civil War, and Spanish-American War, supporters of the hall adapted it to honor Winnebago County veterans of all decades.
-Veterans Memorial Hall is one of the few veteran's memorials that is not just a monument.
-Veterans Memorial Hall and Museum is a living memorial to Veterans from all wars, educating the public through programing, events and outreach.
-It will serve as a constant reminder to the sacrifices given by brave men and women from Winnebago County and a way for generations to remember and learn about their lives.
 The building is administered by the Winnebago County Board.